Our funding mix: solid foundation for stable growth

 AKA as a money market participant

-In 2017, AKA raised over EUR 500 million and over USD 1 billion via short-term money market transactions.
+In 2018, the funding partners raised together over EUR / USD 1,4 bilion via short-term money market transactions.
 AKA is principally on the funding side of the market.

 Secured capital market